wp-plugins/users-ultra/readme.txt

 This great feature allows you to import users into the Users Ultra System easily through a CSV file.
 You may also to notify users once the importing process has been finished.
 Besides, you can set a default status for the imported users.

 <strong>Private Messages System For WordPress</strong><br>
-Users Ultra comes with a powerful private messaging system that allows user to send messages to other members of the user's community.
+Users Ultra comes with a powerful private messaging system that allows users to send messages to other members of the user's community.

-The user panel has a modern, easy to use messages board with "read bubble" notifications.
+The users panel has a modern, easy to use messages board with "read bubble" notifications.
 Also, when viewing a message the users will see a well-organized conversation.
-Delete a message can be done with just a click.
+Deleting a message can be done with just a click.
 Mark messages as read/unread is done by using AJAX.

-Besides, each message will display the user's avatar and there is an "inbox" and "sent" messages box that will help you to keep your messages organized.
+Besides, each message will display the user's avatar and there is an "received" and "sent" messages box that will help you to keep your messages organized easily.

 <strong>Front-end Publisher</strong><br>